Hurricane Beulah: United States

 Damage and Flooding in Brownsville, Texas from Hurricane Beulah.

 In Texas the Lower Rio Grande Valley, the four-county region that comprises deep south Texas, was inundated with torrential rains and compound flooding effects.
 Within a 36‑hour period, the hurricane dropped over 27 in of rain near Beeville, Texas.
 Falfurrias received more rain from Beulah than it normally records during one year.
 Areas south of Laredo, San Antonio, and Matagorda were isolated for more than a week due to the resulting flood.
-On September 28, President Lyndon Baines Johnson declared twenty-four counties in southern Texas a disaster area.
+At Fort Ringgold, Rio Grande City, the Public Health Service coordinated an emergency hospital.
+It served, among others, patients airlifted from Mexico.
+On September 28, President Lyndon B Johnson declared twenty-four counties in southern Texas a disaster area.

 Hurricane Beulah produced 9.4 ft of storm tide surge, crossing North Padre Island at Nueces County Park No. 1.
 The storm also caused 31 cuts through Padre Island, all occurring south of a point 30 miles south of Corpus Christi.
 The height of the storm surge diminished near South Padre Island toward Port Isabel, Texas, where flooding from tides ranged from 4.7 to 8 ft.
 The highest sustained wind was 136 mph, reported aboard the SS Shirley Lykes, which was anchored in the Port of Brownsville.
 Winds as high as 109 mph were measured at the Brownsville National Weather Service office at landfall.
 Since the hurricane bent the anemometer 30 degrees from the vertical, it is possible the winds at Brownsville were underestimated.
 Gusts of over 100 mph were recorded as far inland as the towns of McAllen, Edinburg, Mission, and Pharr, some 50 mi from the gulf coast.
 Beulah spawned a record 115 tornadoes which destroyed homes, commercial property, and inflicted serious damage on the region's agricultural industry.
 The tornado record from Beulah would survive until Hurricane Ivan set a new record in 2004.
 The Rio Grande Valley's citrus industry, based on cultivation of the famous "Ruby Red" grapefruit, was particularly hard hit.

 Animal life in the region responded in various ways to survive.
 Ants survived the floods by congregating in spheres of living colonies and floated down streams to safety.
 Predaceous beetle larvae preyed on frogs and rodents.
 Crustaceans from the beaches migrated en masse to the protection of high ground.

 Hurricane Beulah caused an estimated US$200 million in damage.
 Sources report 15 total deaths in Texas from the storm.